backend-developers-ltd/ComputeHorde/README.md

 # ComputeHorde (Subnet 12 of Bittensor)

-ComputeHorde is a specialized subnet within the Bittensor network that provides the compute power of networkless GPU-equipped servers.
+ComputeHorde is a specialized subnet within the [Bittensor network](https://bittensor.com) that provides the compute power of networkless GPU-equipped servers.
-Unlike other subnets in Bittensor, ComputeHorde focuses on delivering reliable, decentralized access to computing resources for validation tasks.

-The primary purpose of ComputeHorde is to decentralize and democratize the hardware required by validators of other subnets.
+The primary purpose of ComputeHorde is to **provide access to decentralized computing resources required by validators of other subnets**.
 By removing reliance on centralized cloud providers, ComputeHorde ensures the Bittensor network remains true to its goal of decentralized resilience.

----

 ## Key Features